danielvorn/stock-widget/README.md

 ## Getting Started

-Check out the project and install dependencies by running:
+Clone the project and install dependencies by running:

 ### `yarn install`